-The purpose of the Audit Committee is to (i) assist the Board of Directors in fulfilling its oversight responsibilities to the shareholders, potential shareholders and the investment community; (ii) oversee the audits of the financial statements of the Company and the Company's relationship with its independent registered public accounting firm; (iii) promote and further the integrity of the Company's financial statements and oversee the qualifications, independence and performance of the Company's independent registered public accounting firm (including being solely responsible for appointing, determining the scope of, evaluating and, when necessary, terminating the relationship with the independent registered public accounting firm); and (iv) provide the Board of Directors, the independent registered public accounting firm and the internal auditors direct, unfiltered access to each other on a regular basis.
+The purpose of the Audit Committee is to (i) assist the Board of Directors in fulfilling its oversight responsibilities to the shareholders, potential shareholders and the investment community; (ii) oversee the audits of our financial statements and our relationship with our independent registered public accounting firm; (iii) promote and further the integrity of our financial statements and oversee the qualifications, independence and performance of our independent registered public accounting firm (including being solely responsible for appointing, determining the scope of, evaluating and, when necessary, terminating the relationship with the independent registered public accounting firm); and (iv) provide the Board of Directors and the independent registered public accounting firm, unfiltered access to each other on a regular basis.
 The Audit Committee meets at least quarterly and as often as it deems necessary in order to perform its responsibilities.
-During fiscal 2005, the Audit Committee meet six times.
+During fiscal 2007, the Audit Committee met five times.